Summiner/ServerPatches/README.md

 ## Notes:
 - If you know of any other exploits please open a [new issue](https://github.com/summiner/ServerPatches/issues/new) and give detail about the exploit

+## In Development:
+- Lectern exploit (looking into cause and how to fix without mechanic changes)

 #### This README stuff is boring...
 I will be done eventually..
 I think